Ben Fordham: Political views

-Fordham is described as a liberal or moderate conservative, regarded as being most closely aligned with the centre-right Liberal Party.
+Fordham is described as a conservative, regarded as being most closely aligned with the centre-right Liberal Party.

 Following the defeat of the Liberal-National Coalition government at the 2022 federal election, leading to the resignation of then-outgoing Prime Minister Scott Morrison as leader of the Liberal Party and the need for a new deputy leader after then-outgoing Treasurer Josh Frydenberg lost his seat of Kooyong to teal independent Monique Ryan, Fordham endorsed Jane Hume, a Senator for Victoria, for the deputy leadership of the Liberal Party (as the Leader of the Opposition must be an incumbent member of the House of Representatives).
 After the party held a leadership election to replace Morrison as leader and Frydenberg as deputy leader, Peter Dutton was elected unopposed as the party's leader (and thus became the Leader of the Opposition), with Sussan Ley as his deputy.

 In the lead-up to the 2023 Australian Indigenous Voice referendum, Fordham supported the No campaign.

 In June 2025, Fordham criticised record high immigration to Australia and the immigration and housing policies of Australian Prime Minister Anthony Albanese, saying on his 2GB breakfast program: "The Albanese government promised to build more houses, today they're building less.
 They promised to lower immigration, today, they're bringing in more."
 Fordham said that while Australians are not against immigration, the "speed and scale" of the government's intake of immigrants is causing concern in the community.